TLChicken/dynamaker-guide/Contents/Special Controls.md

 3. Press the **BPM Change** Mode.

 Note that after you place this down it cannot be removed (BPM Change delete feature was removed).
-So save your map first before using this feature.
+So save your map first before using this feature in case something unexpected happens.

 ### Placing down BPM Change Object

 While you are in **BPM Change** mode, hover your mouse over the bar that you want the BPM of the chart to change at and **Left Click**.
 (You can put it at any horizontal position.)
-Then key in the BPM that you want to change to in the pop-up box. _Results may be unexpected._
+Then key in the BPM that you want to change to in the pop-up box, and press "OK". _Results may be unexpected._

-Note that this feature is currently not supported yet in the executable version of Dynaremix (By Jmak and Jono99).

 ### How to use properly: